binkley/modern-java-practices/README.md

 ## Recent significant changes

-- **IN PROGRESS**: Move sections from `README.md` to the GitHub wiki.
+- Move sections from `README.md` to the GitHub wiki.
-  This is for breaking up an overlong (11k words) README into digestible sections.
+  This is for breaking up an overlong (14k+ words) README into digestible sections.
 - Batect: Remove support for Batect as the author has archived that project.
   Please use _Earthly_ for local containerized builds.